RadhikaG1604/TellingStories/README.md

-# Hi I'm Radhika Govindarajan 🙂👋

-Welcome to my public portfolio for "Telling Stories with Data" at CMU!
-This space is where I showcase my work, and I'm excited to share it with you.

-As you explore my projects, you will find engaging and informative data-driven visualizations that highlight my passion for storytelling with data.
+# Welcome to my Portfolio!

+## Exploring My Journey in Telling Stories with Data

+**Greetings 🙂 !**

+I am thrilled to welcome you to my public portfolio, a dynamic showcase of my immersive experience in "Telling Stories with Data" course at CMU.
+Here, I've woven narratives through visualizations, turning raw data into compelling stories.

+**Dive into Narratives**

+This portfolio contains a curated collection of work done throughout the course, infused with the spirit of my coursework, guided by my professor, inspired and critiqued by peers.

 If you're looking for someone who can transform data into compelling narratives, you've come to the right place.

+# **Explore My Portfolio:**

+### 1. About Me

+### 2. More on the course
+        - Quick Intro on my course
+        - Pre-course reflection - What I hope to learn
+        - Post-course reflection - What I actually learnt

+### 3. In-Class Exercises
+        - Engaging, practical sessions dedicated to enhancing visualizations and representations, delivering a rapid yet substantial learning opportunity.

+### 4. Assignment 1
+        - Creating visual representations directly from primary sources.
+Utilize visualization software like Flourish to reproduce an existing visualization and devising an original version for a more compelling presentation, applying the techniques acquired.

+### 5. Assignment 2
+       - Identifying a visualization for enhancement, critiquing using a structured approach, and redesigning the data representation using the techniques and tools learnt in class.

+### 6. Final Project
+      - Final Project Part 1: Compiling required data, structured a narrative framework for the data story and generated initial conceptual sketches.

+      - Final Project Part 2: Using storyboard tools to develop the narrative by incorporating initial visualizations, user research and generating feedback for refinements.

+      - Final Project Part 3: Culminating the final polished narrative by reflecting on the gathered feedback and refining visuals.

 # About me